-The Government's intervention into the housing market through buyer assistance schemes, or indirectly through measures that provide liquidity to the banking sector (as was the case with FLS and TFS), may also contribute to volatility in house prices.
+The Government's intervention into the housing market through buyer assistance schemes, stamp duty holidays (such as the holiday announced in June 2020 to increase the threshold to £500,000), enforced or recommended payment holidays or other concessions or allowances on mortgage payments, or indirectly through measures that provide liquidity to the banking sector (as was the case with FLS, TFS and TFSME), may also contribute to volatility in house prices.
 This could occur: for example, as a result of the sudden end to buyer assistance schemes, which could lead to a decrease in house prices, or due to their continuation, which would maintain excess funding liquidity in the mortgage market which has supported a low mortgage interest rate environment, and which could lead to inflation in house prices.

 Given the relatively point-in-time approach used by the Issuer for modelling residential mortgage risk weighted assets (RWAs) by comparison with other large UK banking institutions, a reduction in UK house prices, or other deterioration in economic conditions, may have a material impact on the Issuer's CET1 Ratio.
-The degree to which the Issuer's CET1 Ratio is impacted by such events is likely to change following introduction of more through-the-cycle modelling approaches, which the PRA requires to be in place by the end of December 2020.
+The degree to which the Issuer's CET1 Ratio is impacted by such events is likely to change following introduction of more through-the-cycle modelling approaches, which the PRA requires to be in place by the end of January 2022.
 The results of the concurrent stress testing undertaken by the BoE, available on the BoE's website, illustrate the impact that certain economic scenarios are projected to have on the Issuer's capital position.

-2.6 In connection with the withdrawal of the United Kingdom from the European Union, the Issuer faces risks to its business and legal uncertainties
+2.7 In connection with the withdrawal of the United Kingdom from the European Union, the Issuer faces risks to its business and legal uncertainties

 On 23 June 2016, the UK held a referendum on its membership of the EU, in which a majority voted for the UK to leave the EU (Brexit).
 Immediately following the result, the UK and global stock and foreign exchange markets commenced a period of significant volatility, including a steep devaluation of the pound sterling.
-There remains significant uncertainty relating to the UK's exit from, and future relationship with, the EU and the basis of the UK's future trading relationship with the rest of the world.